Research Spotlight: Maral Ganzorig ‘26 Explores How Antibiotics Affect Anxiety

 During her visiting position at Bucknell University, Dr. Bove's scholarly work focused on the long-term side effects of fluoroquinolones.
 She also shared in her research summary that antibiotics target several brain functions despite not being designed to interact with neurons, affecting their communication abilities.
 Fluoroquinolones essentially made neurons hyperactive, encouraging them to keep sending rapid messages without any pause between communications.

 “My particular interest as a neuroscientist is in understanding how the brain regulates 'background' bodily functions, which are defined as autonomic,” Dr. Bove said.
-“Specifically, I am interested in the activity of the vagus nerve, which controls our digestive processes (and many other bodily functions that we describe as part of the "rest and digest" system).
-The accelerator and the brake on the vagus nerve are responsive to fluoroquinolones, but no one has shown that in an animal model before our work was published.”
+“Specifically, I am interested in the activity of the vagus nerve, which controls our digestive processes (and many other bodily functions that we describe as part of the "rest and digest" system).”

-Ultimately, Dr. Bove observed that ciprofloxacin caused the animals to have accelerated and dysfunctional digestion and to develop anxiety-like behaviors.
+Ultimately, after conducting an experiment of her own, Dr. Bove observed that ciprofloxacin caused accelerated and dysfunctional digestion with the development of anxiety-like behaviors.

 Determining Side Effects and Anxiety Behavior

 Maral became a part of the research during her first year at York College.
-She met Dr. Bove while she was presenting about her fluoroquinolone research.
-After connecting with her, Maral became involved in treating the rats being tested.
+She met Dr. Bove while the professor was presenting about her fluoroquinolone research, and connected with her soon after.

 Maral helped conduct experiments while Dr. Bove did most of the writing for the publication of the research.
 It was published in 2025, and credits Maral in it, which she considers to be one of her biggest accomplishments as an undergraduate.